Siberian blizzards blast Britain and Ireland, drivers trapped in Scotland

 One doctor told Reuters that staff were snowed in at a hospital near Glasgow.

-Britain’s two busiest airports, Heathrow and Gatwick, both warned that flights would be canceled on Thursday.
-Flights and trains were canceled across both Britain and Ireland.
+Britain’s two busiest airports, Heathrow and Gatwick, both warned that flights would be cancelled on Thursday.
+Flights and trains were cancelled across both Britain and Ireland.

-London’s busiest railway station, Waterloo, showed more than half of trains canceled or delay at the height of rush hour.
+London’s busiest railway station, Waterloo, showed more than half of trains cancelled or delay at the height of rush hour.
 Paddington station was closed.

 Southern Railways said an 8-ft icicle in a tunnel was delaying services between Gatwick and Brighton.